JiadongSong31/project_12740/README.md

 #### Photosensitive Light Sensor Module

-The Light sensor module is based on photodetector GL5528 to detect the light intensity of the environment.
-As the resistance of the sensor varies depending on the amount of light it is exposed to, the output voltage changes with the light intensity.
-This module outputs both analog and digital signals, which can be used to trigger other modules.
-Also, the potentiometer can be used to adjust the sensitivity of the digital output.
-The digital terminal output HIGH when the light intensity exceeds the value set by a potentiometer and vice versa.
-The outputs of analog terminal increase with the light intensity.[3]
+The Light sensor module is to detect the light intensity of the environment.
+The output voltage is related to light intensity based on the changes in resistance of the sensor which depends on light.[3]

 Parameters:
 * Working Voltage: 5V